JJ/hoborg/text/text.md

 I was there, looking up and down while strolling alongside the docks, minding my own business, which was precisely what I was looking for at that early moment of the day.
-I needed a hire, was looking for a job for somebody who needed a quick mind and a strong pair of arms, but meanwhile I kept dodging the sun and keeping myself in the shade, because the sun made  my clothes too warm for comfort.
+I needed a hire, was looking to work for somebody who needed a quick mind and a strong pair of arms, but meanwhile I kept dodging the sun and keeping myself in the shade, because the sun made  my clothes too warm for comfort.
 What was it?
 Big Winter?
 Winter's younger brother?
 Rvfo Cuse or Rakko,  can't